 If you have been on a team that was firing on all cylinders and performing at an elite level, then you have experienced something magical.
 The synergy between teammates, the accountability, mission focus and sense of indomitability pervades the culture.
 Team members are fulfilled and look forward to coming to work and even working harder than ever before.
-All are happy, healthy, motivated and getting shit done.
-The elite team conquers seemingly insurmountable tasks with apparent ease.
-Life is good.
+All are happy from internal motivation, healthy, and getting real work done.
+The elite team conquers tasks insurmountable to less evolved teams, and with apparent ease.

-- The organization’s risk aversion has led to a culture of “can’t do” rather than “can do.”
+- Risk aversion leads to an attitude of “can’t do” rather than “can do.”

-- The organization is habituated and aligned in “the way things are always done,” thus the team leader lacks the tools and support to allow flexibility, which leads to innovation.
-There is simply no room for creative expression on the team
+- The team is stuck in “this is is the way things are always done” pattern and thus lack the flexibility or skill for adaptability and innovation.
+There is no room for creative expression on the team.

-As we discussed in the Authentic Leadership lesson preceding this one, most leadership theories are either a series of traits and behaviors or a “grand strategy” such as Servant Leadership.
-In these theories the focus is on the leader’s skills, competencies, traits and behaviors.
-Conventional wisdom tells us that great teams exist as the result of a leader embodying the classic horizontal leadership tactics.
-This awesome leader is a forceful personality who does things right – he or she defines a powerful vision for the team, establishes a SMART mission, and develops a set of sound team values.
-Then he or she prepares a strategic plan that captures the objectives in a chart and timeline.
-They are doing it right – and truly believe that these activities are foundational to taking the team to the top.
+As we discussed in the Authentic Leadership lesson, most leadership theories are either a series of traits and behaviors or a “grand strategy” such as Servant Leadership.
+In these theories, the focus is on the leader’s skills, competencies, traits, and behaviors.
+Conventional wisdom tells us that great teams exist as the result of a leader embodying the latest trendy leadership theory.
+This awesome leader is a forceful personality who does things right… defines a powerful vision for the team, establishes a SMART mission, and develops a set of sound team values.
+Then they will prepare the strategic plan that captures the objectives in a chart and timeline, sit back and pray.